iottly/iottly.github.io/_dev/api/basics.md

 ```json
 {"status": "pong"}
 ```
-in this case communication with the iottly API is working correctly, your good to go!
+in this case the communication with the iottly API is working correctly, you're good to go!

 If you receive an error calling the `ping` handler try checking your network connectivity (or proxy configuration if required), if the problem persist feel free to